victorvvu/Customer_Churn/README.md

 ##### Technical Overview
 The dataset is slightly imbalanced, meaning there are only 15% of postitive cases (customers who churned).
 To overcome this imbalanced, I utilized ensemble models with SMOTE, a very robust ML technique that creates synthetic positive cases.

 ## 2. Results

 I tested 4 models:
-- logistic regression with SMOTE
+- Logistic Regression with SMOTE
 - Random Forest without SMOTE
 - XGB with SMOTE
 - LightGBM with SMOTE